Torsion-Audio/Scyclone/docs/maintainer/benchmarks.md

 **Custom styling:** edit [`styles.css`](../../.github/benchmark-dashboard/styles.css).
 App logic lives in [`app/`](../../.github/benchmark-dashboard/app/).
 The action only auto-generates `index.html` when it is missing; after you seed the Scyclone layout, CI leaves it alone and updates `data.js` only.

+The public URL stays broken until `gh-pages` is initialized and `dev/bench/` has been seeded.
+After that, any later layout edits still need a manual copy to `gh-pages:dev/bench/`.

 Setup and local preview: [`.github/benchmark-dashboard/README.md`](../../.github/benchmark-dashboard/README.md).

 ## PR / CI feedback